Trump energy adviser, fossil fuel champion, resigning - Philly

 Michael Catanzaro will be returning to CGCN Group, the law and lobbying firm where he previously worked.

-Catanzaro had headed domestic energy issues for the White House National Economic Council.
+Catanzaro had headed domestic energy issues for the White House's National Economic Council.
+He will be replaced by Francis Brooke from Vice President Mike Pence's office.

 The Trump administration has moved to roll back a number of President Barack Obama's environmental protections.
 Trump has said they hinder business growth.